Postgraduate study

 • group work

-• expert lectures both live and live-streamed
+• expert lectures (both live and livestreamed)

-• data skills and programming workshops online and on-campus
+• data skills and programming workshops (online and on-campus)

-• on-site and virtual drop-ins
+• on-campus and virtual drop-ins

 • hybrid seminars